How to Raise Your Credit Score in 30 Days

 Frequently Asked Questions

-• According to FICO, a good credit score is 670 to 739 on its 300 to 800 point scale.
+For FICO® Scores with a range of 300 to 850, a good credit score is 670 to 739.
+Scores from 740 to 799 are considered very good, and those 800 and above are exceptional, according to FICO.
 However, lenders may use other criteria to evaluate your credit score and overall creditworthiness.

-• Your credit scores are based on information found in your credit reports, and that information can vary slightly depending on the credit bureau.
-What's more, there are several different credit scoring models available, and each one uses different parameters to calculate your score.
+Your credit scores are based on information found in your credit reports, and that information can vary slightly depending on which credit report a given credit scoring model uses to generate a score.
+There are several different credit scoring models available, and each one uses different parameters to calculate your score.

-• Unfortunately, no. While some steps can help your score improve faster than others, it can still take time for your efforts to be reported to the credit bureaus.
-If you need to improve your credit score for a loan or credit card application, it's recommended that you start taking steps several months in advance.
+Unfortunately, no. While some steps can help your score improve faster than others, it can still take time for your efforts to be reported to the credit bureaus.
+If you need to improve your credit score for a loan or credit card application, it's best to start taking steps several months in advance.

 The Bottom Line